 Nil Away

-NilAway is a static analysis tool that seeks to help developers avoid nil panics in production by catching them at compile time rather than runtime.
 NilAway is similar to the standard nilness analyzer, however, it employs much more sophisticated and powerful static analysis techniques to track nil flows within a package as well across packages, and report errors providing users with the nilness flows for easier debugging.

 comparable